Top tips for co-parenting after separation

 When they are happy, I am happy.

-Even if co-parenting as described above isn't possible in your situation - perhaps your ex is particularly difficult or there is too much conflict for you to talk - it is always possible to be the best parent you can be, and the best role model you can be for your children.
+Even if co-parenting like this isn't possible in your situation - perhaps your ex is particularly difficult or there is too much conflict for you to talk about - it is always possible to be the best parent you can be, and the best role model you can be for your children.

 Read More